 For those like myself that elect to fly into Cozumel airport, getting a taxi is tricky.
 Technically, the taxis in Cozumel are NOT allowed to pick up people from the airport.
 Only shuttles from hotels, resorts, or tourist companies are allowed to do this.
 There will be plenty of people upon exiting customs offering you taxis are outrageous rates ($20-30) and they’ll tell you it is the only way to get to the city.

 Avoid these people completely, head to the ATM to grab some pesos, and then walk outside of the airport.
 Literally walk outside of the airport parking lot to the main road.
 It is here that you can find real taxis.
-It might feel like you’re in never ever land but this is the only way to hail a local taxi.
+It might feel a little strange to be standing on the side of the road but this is the only way to hail a local taxi.
 We just stood on the corner with our bags, looking like tourists and a taxi eventually came up.
 Negotiate a rate here.
-I paid about 80 pesos ($5) to get to the city center.
+I paid about 110 pesos ($5) to get to the city center.

 Diving in Cozumel